meyer28j/microcontroller-simon-says/README.md

 ### Start

 After power-on, press any button to start the game.
-In the meantime, a show of lights will be displayed a la Knight Rider.
+In the meantime, a show of lights will be displayed in the style of "Knight Rider."

 ### The Game

 Once the game starts, a sequence of lights will be displayed one at a time which the player must repeat by pushing the corresponding buttons in order.
-The game starts with only one light, but adds another light (up to 10) to the sequence each time the player successfully repeats the pattern.
+The game starts with only one light, but adds another light to the sequence (up to 10 in a row) each time the player successfully repeats the pattern.

 ### Game Over